LeosonH/ERI/README.md

 ## Contributor(s)
 [Leoson Hoay](https://www.linkedin.com/in/leoson-hoay/)

-Originally a passion project that was intended as a dedication to the author's ex-partner as a segment in their potential wedding (it did not happen, of course).
+Originally a passion project for the author's ex-partner as a segment in their potential wedding (it did not happen, of course).
 After refining it for use at a friend's wedding, he decided to release an open-source version for folks to enjoy.

 Continued development is expected!